minasanta/mango_android_app/README.md

     It implements a simplistic design with little to no visual obstacles.
 The design language focuses on simple, straight forward elements that blend together without causing any visual hazards.

-    The design of the app and implementation of a sliding navigation menu, in addition to putting all the small peices together was done by Fady Makram and Mina Adel.
+    The design of the app and implementation of a sliding navigation menu, in addition to putting all the small peices together was done by Fady Makram and Mina Adil.

 - Back-End and Functionality